R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The enclave isn't of much use to the host, because the host already trusts itself.
 It's only useful to remote clients that want to use the enclave for computation without having to trust the host machine or software.

 We're now going to wire up encrypted messaging.
-Conclave provides an API for this called "Mail".
-Mail handles all the encryption for you, but leaves it up to you how the bytes themselves are moved around.
+Conclave provides an API for this called Mail.
+Conclave Mail handles all the encryption for you, but leaves it up to you how the bytes themselves are moved around.
 You could use a REST API, a gRPC API, JMS message queues, a simple TCP socket as in this tutorial, or even files.